 BIOGRAPHY: PHILIP H. GEIER, JR.

 After retirement, Geier continues to be deeply engaged in a number of charitable causes.
-He serves as trustee for the boards of Autism Speaks, Memorial Sloan-Kettering Cancer Center, Save the Children Federation, and the Whitney Museum of American Art.
-He also serves on the Board of Overseers for Columbia University Business School and as an avid tennis player, sits on the board of the International Tennis Hall of Fame.
+He serves as trustee for the boards of Autism Speaks, Columbia University Business School, International Tennis Hall of Fame, Memorial Sloan-Kettering Cancer Center, Save the Children Federation, and the Whitney Museum of American Art.

 Additionally, currently he is an adviser to Lazard Freres & Company, LLC, as well as AEA Investors Inc. and serves on the board of directors of Cross Media Works and Ourstage, Inc. He retired from the Board of Directors of Agknowledge Holdings, Alcon Laboratories, Inc., Fiduciary Trust International, Foot Locker Inc. and Mettler-Toledo International, Inc.